 Are massage chairs worth buying?

-Although 3 to 5 years is a common warranty period on mid-range and premium massage chairs, a well-constructed one can last 10 years or more, depending on its construction, durability, and frequency of use.
-Better quality materials will last longer in general, but more frequent use can begin to wear on the massage chair’s motors.
+Although three to five years is a common warranty period on mid-range and premium massage chairs, a well-constructed one can last 10 years or more, depending on its construction, durability, and frequency of use.
+Better quality materials will often last longer, in general, but more frequent use can begin to wear on the massage chair’s motors.
 Standard daily use shouldn’t be an issue, however.

 Is Titan or Osaki better?